 This article draws insights from two primary sources:

 This article summarises the key themes identified during the summit and the primary findings of the survey to suggest a three-point framework that institutions and other stakeholders may follow as they gear up for the new normal.

 Students who prefer the traditional route of enrolling full time for conventional classroom learning are no more the norm.
 This shift had started even before the pandemic.
 According to a 2019 Pearson global survey, more than 70% of Indians (aged 16–70 years) felt that a degree or certificate from a vocational college or trade school is more likely to yield a good job than a traditional university degree.
 The pandemic only strengthened these preferences.

-Today, more and more students favor academic flexibility, learning at their own pace, and quick acquisition of skills through on-demand learning resources.
-In our survey, students ranked short-term courses and certifications, increased flexibility in learning, and focus on skills development as their top three priorities in the postpandemic period.2
+Today, more and more students favour academic flexibility, learning at their own pace and quick acquisition of skills through on-demand learning resources.
+In our survey, students ranked short-term courses and certifications, increased flexibility in learning and focus on skills development as their top three priorities in the postpandemic period.2

 A visible shift in how education is consumed calls for a change in the way education is delivered.
 Higher education institutions need to be conscious of evolving student preferences as they reopen campuses and revamp education delivery in the postpandemic world.
 They also need to walk that extra mile to ensure that education reaches every doorstep in the nation.